 Department and Training

 The Department of Psychology at the University of Miami is the University's largest and most highly funded department, with 49 full time faculty and about 95 graduate students.
 The Psychology department has a particular strength in Behavioral Medicine and also has a group focused on evolutionary psychology and behavior.
-The Cognitive and Behavioral Neuroscience Program within the department includes a diverse and collaborative group of neuroimaging faculty and graduate students.
-Faculty in the Cognitive and Behavioral Neuroscience Program have expertise in a range of cognitive domains including social behavior and culture, development, affect and mood disorders, and mindfulness and attention.
+The Cognitive and Behavioral Neuroscience Division within the department includes a diverse and collaborative group of neuroimaging faculty and graduate students.
+Faculty in the Cognitive and Behavioral Neuroscience Division have expertise in a range of cognitive domains including social behavior and culture, development, affect and mood disorders, and mindfulness and attention.
 Brain Imaging faculty also have methodological expertise in multivariate and connectivity analyses of fMRI data and EEG.
-Graduate training in the Cognitive and Behavioral Neuroscience Program includes training in the fundamentals of psychology, neuroimaging, and behavioral medicine as well as the option to take coursework in the "evolution and behavior" track.
+Graduate training in the Cognitive and Behavioral Neuroscience Program includes training in the fundamentals of psychology and neuroimaging as well as the option to take coursework behavioral medicine and evolution and behavior depending on the student’s interests.

 Miami is a vibrant multicultural city with a thriving culinary and arts scene and abundant natural beauty.
 The University of Miami is located in Coral Gables, one of the most beautiful areas of the city.
-Miami’s cultural, socioeconomic, and age diversity not only makes Miami an exciting place to live but also makes it an ideal place to peruse research questions about the interplay between culture, brain and health.
+Miami’s cultural, socioeconomic, and age diversity not only makes Miami an exciting place to live but also makes it an ideal place to investigate research questions about the interplay between culture, brain and health.